Complete androgen insensitivity syndrome: Endocrine

-Hormone levels have been reported in gonadally intact CAIS women in a number of studies.
+Hormone levels have been reported in gonadally intact people with CAIS in a number of studies.
 Hormone levels are similar to those of males, including high testosterone levels and relatively low estradiol levels.
 However, luteinizing hormone (LH) levels are elevated while sex hormone-binding globulin (SHBG) levels are more consistent with those of females.
-Women with CAIS have low levels of progesterone similarly to males.
-The production rates of testosterone, estradiol, and estrone have been reported to be higher in gonadally intact CAIS women than in men.
+People with CAIS have low levels of progesterone similarly to males.
+The production rates of testosterone, estradiol, and estrone have been reported to be higher in gonadally intact with CAIS than in men.

 Comorbidity

 All forms of androgen insensitivity, including CAIS, are associated with infertility, though exceptions have been reported for both the mild and partial forms.

 CAIS is associated with a decreased bone mineral density.
 Some have hypothesized that the decreased bone mineral density observed in women with CAIS is related to the timing of gonadectomy and inadequate estrogen supplementation.
 However, recent studies show that bone mineral density is similar whether gonadectomy occurs before or after puberty, and is decreased despite estrogen supplementation, leading some to hypothesize that the deficiency is directly attributable to the role of androgens in bone mineralization.

 CAIS is also associated with an increased risk for gonadal tumors (e.g. germ cell malignancy) in adulthood if gonadectomy is not performed.
 The risk of malignant germ cell tumors in women with CAIS increases with age and has been estimated to be 3.6% at 25 years and 33% at 50 years.
 The incidence of gonadal tumors in childhood is thought to be relatively low; a recent review of the medical literature found that only three cases of malignant germ cell tumors in prepubescent girls have been reported in association with CAIS in the last 100 years.
 Some have estimated the incidence of germ cell malignancy to be as low as 0.8% before puberty.

 Vaginal hypoplasia, a relatively frequent finding in CAIS and some forms of PAIS, is associated with sexual difficulties including vaginal penetration difficulties and dyspareunia.

-At least one study indicates that individuals with an intersex condition may be more prone to psychological difficulties, due at least in part to parental attitudes and behaviors, and concludes that preventative long-term psychological counseling for parents as well as for affected individuals should be initiated at the time of diagnosis.
+At least one study indicates that individuals with a DSD condition may be more prone to psychological difficulties, due at least in part to parental attitudes and behaviors, and concludes that preventative long-term psychological counseling for parents as well as for affected individuals should be initiated at the time of diagnosis.

 Lifespan is not thought to be affected by AIS.

 Despite the well-developed breasts in CAIS women, and for reasons that are not well-understood, breast cancer has never been reported in CAIS women and does not seem to occur or occurs only rarely.
 Only a case report of juvenile fibroadenoma exists.
-A few cases of breast cancer have been reported in individuals with partial androgen insensitivity syndrome however.
+A few cases of breast cancer have been reported in individuals with partial androgen insensitivity syndrome.